One month of developing in the open

 - Rabbit holes still exist, and I am still diving down them, but there is a certain point where I am turning back.
 In my graveyard of previous

-sideprojects, the rabbit holes led to dead ends and often led me to abandon the project. - My writing quality is very poor in these posts, I plan on going back to them and adding an updated date.
+sideprojects, the rabbit holes led to dead ends and often led me to abandon the project. - My writing quality is poor in these posts, I plan on going back to them and adding an updated date.
 As someone who was a writing major before learning web development, I feel shame at the lack of focus, concision, and narrative flow.

 - The posts have been more helpful to me than I had thought they would.